pydemo/prep-logs/bigdata.md

  |it provides push-down predicates, that is, filters, reducing data transferred over the network.
  RPC layer|One of them was Google, which implemented the already mentioned Protocol Buffers.
 Since the implementation was initially not published, Facebook developed its own version, named **Thrift**.
 Hadoop |consists of two major components at heart: the file system (HDFS) and the processing framework (YARN).
+YARN | stands for Yet Another Resource Negotiator, replacing the monolithic MapReduce framework in Hadoop 2.2.
+MapReduce is still present in Hadoop, but was split into two parts: a resource management framework named YARN, and a MapReduce application running on top of YARN.